-In order to uphold the integrity of all new homes, 2 dwellings of the same front facade shall not be built within:
+In order to uphold the integrity of all new homes, on allotments greater than 300m, 2 dwellings of the same front facade shall not be built within:

-- > 5 contiguous lot spaces of the original lot.
-Provision includes lots either side, opposite and encompassing other street frontages where applicable. - > On lots less than 300m, 2 dwellings with identical façades shall not be built within 2 contiguous lot spaces of the original lot.
+- > 5 contiguous allotment spaces of the original allotment.
+Provision includes allotments either side, opposite and encompassing other street frontages where applicable. - > On allotments less than 300m2, 2 dwellings with identical façades shall not be built within 2 contiguous allotment spaces of the original allotment.
 Under this clause, a mirrored (symmetrical) façade is not considered to be an identical facade.